reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 * To keep things simple always have only one Controller Advice class in the project.
 It's good to have a single repository of all the exceptions in the application.
 In case you create multiple then try to utilize `basePackages` or `annotations` property to make it clear what controllers it's going to advise.
-* **Spring can process controller advice classes in any order** so be mindful when you write a catch-all handler in them.
+* **Spring can process controller advice classes in any order** unless, of course, we haven't annotated it with `@Order` annotation.
+So, be mindful when you write a catch-all handler in them.
 Especially when you have not specified `basePackages` or `annotations` in the annotation.

 ## How Does Spring Process The Exceptions?